-Perhaps one of the greatest risks of gasoline is the harm it can do to your lungs when fumes are inhaled.
+Perhaps one of the greatest risks of gasoline exposure is the harm it can do to your lungs when you inhale its fumes.
 Direct inhalation can cause carbon monoxide poisoning, which is why you shouldn’t run a vehicle in an enclosed area, such as a garage.
 Long-term exposure in the open can also damage your lungs.

 Pumping gasoline into your gas tank isn’t generally harmful.
 However, accidental liquid exposure can harm your skin.

-Accidental gasoline consumption is far more prevalent than intentionally swallowing the liquid.
+Accidental gasoline consumption is far more widespread than intentionally swallowing the liquid.

 Gasoline can adversely affect your health in both liquid and gas form.
 Swallowing gasoline can damage the inside of your body and cause permanent damage to major organs.
-If a large amount is swallowed, it can cause death.
+If a person swallows a large amount of gasoline, it can cause death.

 Carbon monoxide poisoning is of particular concern.
-This is especially the case if you work in industries where you operate gasoline-powered machines on a regular basis.
-According to the Centers for Disease Control and Prevention, small, gas-powered engines are especially harmful because they emit more poisons (CDC, 2012).
-Carbon monoxide is both invisible and odorless, so you may breathe it in in large quantities without even knowing it.
+This is especially the case if you work at a job where you operate gasoline-powered machines on a regular basis.
+According to the Centers for Disease Control and Prevention (CDC), small, gas-powered engines are especially harmful because they emit more poisons.
+Carbon monoxide is both invisible and odorless, so you may breathe it in large quantities without even knowing it.
 This can cause permanent brain damage and even death.

-While gasoline carries immediate dangers, the health implications can be carried over several years.
-When you are regularly exposed to fumes from gasoline or diesel (another fuel containing hydrocarbons that is a byproduct of gasoline, used primarily by trains, buses, and farm vehicles), your lungs may start to deteriorate over time.
-In fact, a 2012 study by the World Health Organization found an increased risk of lung cancer in people who are regularly exposed to diesel fumes (WHO, 2012).
+Gasoline has health consequences that can last several years.
+Diesel is another fuel containing hydrocarbons.
+It’s a byproduct of gasoline, and it’s used primarily in trains, buses, and farm vehicles.
+When you regularly come into contact with fumes from gasoline or diesel, your lungs may start to deteriorate over time.
+A 2012 study by the World Health Organization (WHO) found an increased risk of lung cancer in people who are regularly exposed to diesel fumes.

-As diesel engines are becoming more prevalent because of energy efficiency, people need to be more aware of the dangers.
-The following safety measures should be followed:
+As diesel engines gain popularity because of their energy efficiency, people need to be more aware of their dangers.
+You should follow these safety measures: